 What can’t be included for the National Minimum Wage (non reckonable components) *

 The following payments cannot be included to make up the national minimum wage rate:

 - any payment of expenses incurred by the employee in carrying out his/her employment

-- any payment to the employee otherwise than in his/her capacity as an employee
+- any payment to the employee not made for their role as an employee

 - any payment in kind or benefit in kind.